 If the project involves a group of artists working together, please choose one person to act as the lead organizer.
 This contact person will be responsible for receiving grant funds and overseeing the project.
 You may work with as many collaborators and /or artists as you wish.

-Midway will host eight information sessions before the application deadline.
+Midway will host a series of information sessions before the application deadline.
 We encourage potential applicants to attend one of these sessions to learn more about the Visual Arts Fund.
 Information sessions will be held:

 Information session locations are accessible to all visitors.
 ASL interpretation is available upon request with two weeks’ advance notice.
 Please contact us for more information, or to request specific accommodations.

 We have compiled a list of frequently asked questions from past information sessions and highly recommend that you read through them, especially if you are unable to attend one of the information sessions scheduled for the current grant cycle.

 These guidelines can be made available in alternative formats or languages.
 To accommodate your request, we will need two weeks’ advance notice.